What’s up with WhatsApp? If you’re a user of this free messaging platform, then you might have found yourself wondering how WhatsApp makes ends meet.

 All of this might sound confusing, but the idea of WhatsApp For Business caught on quickly.

-In the first few months after launch, mega-corporations such as Uber and Netflix were already testing and using the system for their customer support networks.
+In the first few months after the launch, mega-corporations such as Uber and Netflix were already testing and using the system for their customer support networks.

 WhatsApp Pay is a feature that is currently only available in India and Brazil.
 However, it’s likely that we’ll see a wider release sometime in the future.